mvolkmann/blog/src/lua.md

 - If VS Code has been configured property, press cmd-l.
 - TODO: Other options?

+When comparing the distance between two points to some value, compare the square of the distance.
+This removes the need to use the `math.sqrt` function which can hurt game performance.

 TODO: See lua/love-game/main.lua.

 ## Unorganized Content